catedrasaes-umu/NoSQLDataEngineering/README.md

 </figure>
 <br/>

-First of all a NoSQLSchema model may be defined by using the Ecore editor in Eclipse, or by inferring it from a database using the inference process described [here](#inference-process).
-Then a YAML configuration file can be provided.
+First of all a NoSQLSchema model may be defined by using the Ecore editor in Eclipse, or by inferring it from a database using the inference process described [here](#inference-process), so there is no need to start from an inferred schema, the user may define one by himself.
+Then a YAML configuration file should be provided.
 This file contains several definitions and keys detailed just below:

 ## The YAML configuration file

 The configuration file is divided into some sections each one of them accepting several parameters:

 * **input** section:
-  - **model**: The input model conforming the NoSQLSchema metamodel.
+  - **model** (**REQUIRED**): The input model conforming the NoSQLSchema metamodel.
   - **debug**: Boolean value indicating if debug messages will be printed during the execution.
-  - **splits**: The iterations in which the generation will be performed.
+  - **splits** (**REQUIRED**): The iterations in which the generation will be performed.
 This parameter needs to be adjusted in order to not fill all the memory available.
 * **entities** section:
   - **versions** section:
     * **minInstances** and **maxInstances**: The range of objects generated randomly for each existing version entity.